-3. Select "Review, organize, and group items to import" option if you are transferring or importing images first time.
-Or click "Import all new items now" if you have already transferred photos from your iPhone.
+3. Select “Review, organize, and group items to import” option if you are transferring or importing images for the first time.
+Or click “Import all new items now” if you have already transferred photos from your iPhone.
 Click Next.

 4. Click on “More Option” link to choose folders where you want import iPhone pictures and videos.
 Set folder for Pictures. click OK and then Next button.

 5. Select the groups of photos you want to import, click the Import button.

 When connecting iPhone to your Windows 8 computer, if the AutoPlay Window doesn’t appear, or your iPhone photos not showing up on your PC, you can try to fix it with the following methods, like disconnect your iPhone and connect it again, change another USB cable or USB port, restart your computer, etc. If you still fail to fix it, you can move to Part 1 to transfer all iPhone photos to computer with AnyTrans for iOS.